-GWYNETH ON MOVIES:
+GWYNETH ON MOVIES

-Fortunately, Gwyneth's career did not suffer too badly.
-She got a small one-line role as young Wendy in her godfather Steven Spielberg's movie "Hook" and she played a Texan grifter in the movie "Flesh and Bone."
+It wasn't long before Gwyneth won a small one-line role as young Wendy in her godfather Steven Spielberg's movie "Hook."
+Two years later she played a Texan grifter in the movie "Flesh and Bone."

-Howard also loved Gwyneth's role as the fat girl whom Jack Black sees as smoking hot girl in the 2001 comedy "Shallow Hal."
+Howard also loved Gwyneth's role as the fat girl whom Jack Black sees as smoking hot in the 2001 comedy "Shallow Hal."
 It's a role that Gwyneth loves too and had a blast making the comedy.

-And of course you can't not ask about Gwyneth's role as Pepper Potts in the enormous hit "Iron Man" franchise.
-Gwyneth initially wasn't interested in working when the first Iron Man came around—she was in full mother mode—but Robert Downey Jr. convinced her, going as far as saying if she didn't work again soon, she'd be out of the business.
+And of course you can't not ask about Gwyneth's role as Pepper Potts in the blockbuster "Iron Man" franchise.
+Gwyneth initially wasn't interested in working when the first "Iron Man" came around—she was in full mother mode—but Robert Downey Jr. convinced her, going as far as saying if she didn't work again soon, she'd be out of the business.

 It's a good thing she said because she really loved playing the part and working with Robert, even though she said the entire first movie was basically improvised.

-GWYNETH ON MEN:
+GWYNETH ON MEN

 Gwyneth's bottom line: "He was too good for me."

-GWYNETH ON "CONSCIOUS UNCOUPLING":
+GWYNETH ON "CONSCIOUS UNCOUPLING"

 To announce her split from Chris Martin, Gwyneth borrowed the phrase "Conscious Uncoupling" from a relationship therapist and it was widely misunderstood and teased.
 She explained it as simply splitting up without any acrimony.
-Gwyneth admitted that it is a goofy term.
+Gwyneth admitted it is a goofy term.

 "I made a mistake," she said about using it in her statement.
 "I didn't give it context.
 But it is a goofy term."

 Another thought Gwyneth had on relationships: Chelsea Handler once revealed that Gwyneth advised her to give her man a blowjob in the middle of an argument.
 "It's a good thing energetically to do," Gwyneth told Howard.

-Now Gwyneth stars in the new action comedy "Mortdecai" with Johnny Depp who she always wanted to work with.
+Now Gwyneth stars in the new action comedy "Mortdecai" with Johnny Depp who she's always wanted to work with.
 He's a dream co-star, but he does have one odd quirk: he uses a tiny earpiece to actually listen to music while he's filming scenes.
 For "Mortdecai," he chose jazz and big band stuff.

 "I'll come back," she promised.
 "I will."